Jsrios29/ZigZagProduct/README.md

 # ZigZagProduct
 This is a report on the Zig-Zag Graph Product paper by O. Reingold, S. Vadhan,  and A. Wigderson.
-Although the category of this topic falls under Computational Complexity, mathematical g graphs have played a huge role in the field of Artificial Intelligence, from artificial neural networks to unsupervised learning methods such as spectral clustering, to random-walk applications such as Google's PageRank, to human memory and memory retrieval methods modeled by graphs.
+Although the category of this topic falls under Computational Complexity, mathematical graphs have played a huge role in the field of Artificial Intelligence, from artificial neural networks to unsupervised learning methods such as spectral clustering, to random-walk applications such as Google's PageRank, to human memory and memory retrieval methods modeled by graphs.